BioJulia/BufIO.jl/docs/src/index.md

 Unlike `Base.IO` which encompasses both readers and writers, this package has two distinct interfaces for `AbstractBufReader` and `AbstractBufWriter`.
 This simplifies the interface for most types.

 In the unlikely case someone wants to create a type which is both, you can create a base type `T`, wrapper types `R <: AbstractBufReader` and `W <: AbstractBufWriter` and then implement `reader(::T)::R` and `writer(::T)::W`.

+#### Limitations on working with strings
+`String` is special-cased in Julia, which makes several important optimisations impossible in an external package.
+Hopefully, these will be removed in future versions of Julia:

+* Currently, reading from a `String` allocates.
+This is because strings are currently not backed by `Memory` and therefore cannot present a `MemoryView`.
+  Constructing a memory view from a string requires allocating a new `Memory` object.
+  Fortunately, the allocation is small since string need not be copied, but can share storage with the `Memory`.

+#### Julia compiler limitation
+This package makes heavy use of union-typed return values.
+These currently [have no ABI support in Julia](https://github.com/JuliaLang/julia/issues/53584), which makes this package significantly less efficient.
+That limitation will almost certainly be lifted in a future release of Julia.